 Topics: Food Safety

 Organizational change and the concept of continuous improvement should go hand in hand.
 Any continuous improvement journey is just that – a journey, not an end-point.
 Successful programs will continuously change to meet the needs of the business and stakeholders.
 Change can bring lots of speed bumps, road blocks, and yield signs if not managed from a positive perspective, and it’s important to remember that faster is not always better.
-Here are a few helpful hints in managing the change that accompanies continuous improvement:
+Here are 9 tips for managing change amid continuous improvement:

 Alignment of the Pasteurized Milk Ordinance (PMO) with the Preventive Controls for Human Food rule (PCHF) under the Food Safety Modernization Act (FSMA) sounds like a giant bowl of alphabet soup once you get all the letters into the mix.
 The upshot of all these acronyms coming together is an awesome opportunity for dairy food safety professionals to roll up their sleeves and turn their programs from plain old soup to the cream of the crop.